Mitochondria: Additional functions

 Some mitochondrial functions are performed only in specific types of cells.
 For example, mitochondria in liver cells contain enzymes that allow them to detoxify ammonia, a waste product of protein metabolism.
 A mutation in the genes regulating any of these functions can result in mitochondrial diseases.

-Mitochondrial proteins (proteins transcribed from mitochondrial DNA) vary depending on the tissue and the species.
+Mitochondrial proteins, including those produced from mitochondrial DNA and those imported from the cytoplasm, vary depending on the tissue and the species.
 In humans, 615 distinct types of proteins have been identified from cardiac mitochondria, whereas in rats, 940 proteins have been reported.
 The mitochondrial proteome is thought to be dynamically regulated.

+Not every function of the mitochondrion is universally conserved in every organism that has it, but some are more commonly kept than the others.
+Most make ATP in some way (the vast majority by oxidative phosphorylation; a minority called hydrogenosomes instead use a hydrogenase).
+All known versions perform iron–sulphur cluster biosynthesis: this is made especially clear by the mitosome, which retains only this function.
+Also universally kept is the machinery for importing proteins from the cytoplasm into the mitochondrion, without which the mitochondrion cannot function at all.